 Also, VTA has assigned Traffic Congestion Relief Program (TCRP) and State Local Partnership Program (SLPP) grants and contributed 2000 Measure A funds to the BART Warm Springs Extension, which was constructed by BART.

-The primary focus in FY2023 related to efforts to secure federal funding for the BSV Phase II extension as well as design, real estate acquisition, and project development efforts.
+The primary focus in FY2024 related to efforts to secure federal funding for the BSV Phase II extension as well as design, real estate acquisition, and the start of field construction work.